epireve/academic-agent/README.md

 - Smart PDF processing with content-based file naming
 - Automatic metadata extraction and organization
 - Content analysis and key concept identification
-- Structured outline generation
+- Structured outline generation with semantic relationships
-- Comprehensive notes creation
+- Comprehensive notes creation with cross-references
 - Support for updating existing notes with new information
 - Interactive mode for complex workflows
 - Groq LLM integration for intelligent processing
+- Built on smolagents framework for robust agent interactions

 ### Configuration

 The following environment variables can be configured in `.env`:

-- `GROQ_API_KEY`: Your Groq API key
+- `GROQ_API_KEY`: Your Groq API key (required)
 - `PDF_PROCESSOR_DEVICE`: Device to use for PDF processing (cpu/mps/cuda)
 - `OUTPUT_BASE_DIR`: Base directory for processed files
+- `LOG_LEVEL`: Logging verbosity (default: INFO)

+## Architecture

+The system uses the smolagents framework to create a network of specialized agents that work together:

+1. **Ingestion Agent**: Handles initial PDF processing and metadata extraction
+2. **Analysis Agent**: Performs deep content analysis and concept mapping
+3. **Outline Agent**: Creates structured outlines based on content relationships
+4. **Notes Agent**: Generates comprehensive notes with cross-references
+5. **Update Agent**: Manages content updates and version control

+Each agent is designed to be modular and can be extended or modified independently.

 ## Contributing